Chytridiomycota: Saprobes

 Arguably, the most important ecological function chytrids perform is decomposition.
-These ubiquitous and cosmopolitan organisms are responsible for decomposition of refractory materials, such as pollen, cellulose, chitin, and keratin.
+These ubiquitous and cosmopolitan organisms are responsible for the decomposition of refractory materials, such as pollen, cellulose, chitin, and keratin.

-There are also chytrids that live and grow on pollen by attaching threadlike structures, called rhizoids, onto the pollen grains.
-This mostly occurs during asexual reproduction because the zoöspores that become attached to the pollen continuously reproduce and form new chytrids that will attach to other pollen grains for nutrients.
-This colonization of pollen happens during the spring time when bodies of water accumulate pollen falling from trees and plants.
+Some chytrids live and grow on pollen by attaching threadlike structures, called rhizoids, onto the pollen grains.
+This mostly occurs during asexual reproduction because the zoospores that become attached to the pollen continuously reproduce and form new chytrids that will attach to other pollen grains for nutrients.
+This colonization of pollen happens during the springtime when bodies of water accumulate pollen falling from trees and plants.

 Fossil record

 The earliest fossils of chytrids are from the Scottish Rhynie chert, a Devonian-age lagerstätte with anatomical preservation of plants and fungi.
 Among the microfossils are chytrids preserved as parasites on rhyniophytes.
 These fossils closely resemble the modern genus Allomyces.
 Holocarpic chytrid remains were found in cherts from Combres in central France that date back to the late Visean.
-These remains were found along with eucarpic remains and are ambiguous in nature although they are thought to be of chytrids.
+These remains were found along with eucarpic remains and are ambiguous, although they are thought to be of chytrids.
 Other chytrid-like fossils were found in cherts from the upper Pennsylvanian in the Saint-Etienne Basin in France, dating between 300~350 ma.

 In fictional media

 The novel Tom Clancy's Splinter Cell: Fallout (2007) features a species of chytrid that feeds on petroleum and oil-based products.
-In the story the species is modified using nuclear radiation, to increase the rate at which it feeds on oil.
+In the story, the species is modified using nuclear radiation to increase the rate at which it feeds on oil.
 It is then used by Islamic extremists in an attempt to destroy the world's oil supplies, thereby taking away the technological advantage of the United States.

-The webcomic Black Mudpuppy by Ethan Kocak features an arc with an evil, anthropomorphic chytrid developed as a Nazi experiment to infect Xolotl, a giant, talking black axolotl.